Hasninemamud/RAG-Powered-Financial-Research-Assistant/README.md

 ## 📖 Overview

-The **JVAI Policy Chatbot** is an intelligent document assistant that allows users to:
+The **Financial-Research-Assistant Chatbot** is an intelligent document assistant that allows users to:

 * Upload **PDF policy documents**
 * Ask **questions in natural language**